Jonah Heim Preview, Player Props: Rangers vs. Mets

 Jonah Heim At The Plate

-- Heim has picked up an RBI in 40.4% of his games this year, with more than one RBI in 18.2% of his games.
-He has also plated three or more runs in 11 contests.
+- Heim has an RBI in 40 of 100 games this season, with multiple RBI in 18 of them.
+He has also driven home three or more of his team's runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.